 Utah's canyoneers admit they'd like their beloved canyons to stay as secret as possible.
 But the state's "127 hours" marketing plan will undoubtedly draw more tourists, and canyoneer Scott Card has some ideas.

-CARD: The Robber's Roost area where Bluejohn canyon is, anywhere in southern Utah, easily 127 hours is doable.
+CARD: the Robber's Roost area where's where BlueJohn canyon is, anywhere in southern Utah, easily 127 hours is doable.

 BRUNDIN: And hopefully come out with both arms?